xychcz/S3Fit/manuals/full_parameter_list.md

    The convolved spectrum at wavelengths between the 5 selected wavelengths will be interploted linearly using the spectra convolved with the kernel at the two neighboring selected wavelengths.
    A small number of `conv_nbin_max` works well for a smooth function of wavelength-dependent resolution.
    Increasing the number will slow down the fitting process significantly.
+- `R_mod_ratio` (float, optional) \
+   In order to save the memory usage and accelerate the running speed, the model templated will be smoothed and downsampled to match the sampling and resulotion of the input data.
+   `R_mod_ratio` is the ratio of modified model resolution and data instrumental resolution (set with `spec_R_inst_w`).
+   Default is 2, i.e., the model is smoothed and downsampled to have twice better resolution than the input data.

 ### Auxiliary
 - `print_step` (bool, optional) \